btkelly/gnag/README.md

 ## Example [Travis CI](http://travis-ci.org) Usage

 Travis is a continuous integration service and is free for open source projects.
-Below is a example of how to configure Gnag to run on Travis.
+Below is an example of how to configure Gnag to run on Travis.

- You must set a environment variable on your Travis instance for the `PR_BOT_AUTH_TOKEN` used to post comments back to Github.
+ You must set an environment variable on your Travis instance for the `PR_BOT_AUTH_TOKEN` used to post comments back to Github.

 ***.travis.yml***
 ```yml